alf-p-steinbach/Basic-programming-tutorials-using-C-/linked_lists/linked_lists_tutorial.md

 ### 3.6 Keep a pointer based list sorted by inserting in sorted position.

 For `std::forward_list` it was easy to choose a return type for the function to find a sorted insertion position.
-It’s a design with only choice, namely iterators.
-Likewise one might think that a corresponding function for a pointer based list should return a pointer to a node.
+It’s a design with only one choice for position id’s, namely iterators.
+One might therefore think that a corresponding function for a pointer based list should return a pointer to a node.

-After all, pointers are like iterators?
+After all, pointers are what corresponds to the iterators?

 But with a list with *n* nodes there are *n* + 1 possible insert positions, and only *n* possible pointer to node values.